 The macho pilot likes to show off and will sometimes take unnecessary risks to get noticed.
 They like attention and are a bit too eager to demonstrate their piloting skills, so they might take off in bad weather or delay spin recovery to try to prove their abilities.

 Macho personalities are known to be loud and boisterous, but this isn’t always the case.
 The quiet, shy pilot can be just as macho as anyone else.
 Knowing – and sticking to – your personal limitations will prevent you from trying to show off.
 A pilot that is susceptible to the macho personality type should take care to avoid competing with others, and should realize that taking chances is often a good way to embarrass yourself.

 Giving up is perhaps the worst of the hazardous attitudes.
 Nobody wants to be in an airplane with a pilot who, upon the first sign of trouble, just throws up his arms and resigns.
 Giving up, or resigning, during an emergency is probably the worst thing a pilot can do.

 Pilots that have the resignation attitude give up to easily.
 They often think that there’s nothing they can do to change their situation, so why bother trying?
 This, of course, is far from the truth, and a pilot should, for reasons that are quite obvious, never give up while flying an airplane.

 The Hazardous Attitudes of Pilots

 Everyone knows that most pilots carry with them a certain level of arrogance.
-But did you know that the FAA actually has a list of five hazardous attitudes that pilots are prone to?
+But did you know that the FAA actually has a list of five hazardous attitudes to which pilots are prone?
 They include anti-authority, impulsivity, invulnerability, macho and resignation.
 These attitudes are often dangerous, and it's important for pilots to know which of these hazardous attitudes they encompass, and how to avoid falling into their traps.